Sezguin/template-repository/CONTRIBUTING.md

 # Contributing to Sezguin's template-repository

 First off, cheers for considering contributing to this template-repository.
 Just don't mess it up and everything will be fine.
+Though there's no a lot going on here so I don't see how you could.

 ## Getting Started